-Children who are neglected often develop more slowly than others and may find it hard to make friends and fit in with their peer group.
+Neglect is a difficult form of abuse to recognise and is often seen as less serious than other categories.
+It is, however, very damaging: children who are neglected often develop more slowly than others and may find it hard to make friends and fit in with their peer group.

-Neglect is often noticed at a stage when it does not pose a significant risk to the child.
+Neglect is often noticed at a stage when it does not pose a risk to the child.
 The duty to safeguard and promote the welfare of children (What to do if You're Worried a Child is Being Abused DfE 2015) would suggest that an appropriate intervention or conversation at this early stage can address the issue and prevent a child continuing to suffer until it reaches a point when they are at risk of harm or in significant need.